-As a result of budgetary reductions, the Board has unanimously decided not to co-sponsor the annual Colorado Collaborative Justice Conference for 2021.
+As a result of budgetary reductions, the Board has unanimously decided not to co-sponsor the annual Colorado Collaborative Justice Conference for 2022.
 The Board is committed to the education, latest research and practices that are proven to effectively support clients in the criminal justice system that educates case managers, treatment providers, and criminal justice professionals.
-The Board will continue to assess the budget to determine the possibility to co-sponsor the annual conference for 2022.
+The Board will continue to assess the budget to determine the possibility to sponsor a virtual annual conference for 2023.